The Need for Life Insurance

 Irrevocable Life Insurance Trusts

-Life insurance proceeds are not subject to income tax.
-However, if the insured owns the insurance policy, these proceeds will be included in the insured’s gross estate and thus be subject to federal and/or state estate tax.
+Life insurance proceeds are not subject to income tax for beneficiaries who receive the payout.
+However, if the insured owns the insurance policy, these proceeds will be included in the insured’s gross estate and thus could be subject to federal and/or state estate tax.
 One simple way to avoid this result is to use a properly drafted and maintained irrevocable life insurance trust (ILIT).
 An ILIT that owns the life insurance can avoid federal and state estate tax on the life insurance proceeds.
 Such a trust can also ensure that the life insurance proceeds are available as you intended.

-Planning Tip: Use an ILIT to purchase, own, and be the beneficiary of life insurance.
+Planning Tip: Use an ILIT to ensure the value of life insurance is not included in your estate.
 This planning strategy will ensure that the life insurance proceeds are not subject to estate tax.

 Conclusion

 Life insurance is a unique asset that can provide the highest degree of flexibility for changes in the law or changes in your circumstances.
-Consequently, the quality of the life insurance agent and the life insurance company you select are among the most important choices you can make.
-We recommend that this professional be part of your planning team to help ensure that your life insurance is an integral part of a comprehensive financial and estate plan.
+Be sure to speak to your planning team and/or financial advisor regarding your life insurance needs.